jaydeegbobeh/eng88/Cybersecuirty/README.md

 ## Biometric Authentication

 Advantages:
-- Can be easily compared to authorized features saved in a databse
+- Can be easily compared to authorized features saved in a database
 - Can control physical access when installed on entrances and doors
 - Can be added into multi-factior authentication process password + voice or token + face recognation